How to Identify Your Highest-ROI AI Automation Opportunity

 There are two common failure modes.

-Failure mode one: automating what's annoying instead of what's expensive.
-The task that frustrates you the most isn't necessarily the one costing you the most money.
+Failure mode one: automating what is annoying instead of what is expensive.
+The task that frustrates you the most is not necessarily the one costing you the most money.
 Formatting spreadsheets might drive you crazy, but it takes 20 minutes a week.
-Meanwhile, you're spending 6 hours a week on client follow-ups that could run on autopilot.
+Meanwhile, you are spending 6 hours a week on client follow-ups that could run on autopilot.
 Annoyance is not the right metric.
 Cost is.

 Failure mode two: trying to automate everything simultaneously.
 Ambitious founders often want to build a complete AI system on day one.
 The result is a half-finished set of automations that each work at 60% and none of which deliver real value.
 The businesses that succeed with AI start with one targeted win and expand from there.